SeismicSystems/src20/README.md

 ## Prerequisites

 You need our fork of the `foundry` development suite (`sfoundry`), specifically `sforge`, our tool to help build, test, deploy and debug Seismic smart contracts, to run `contracts/`, `listener-ts`, and `sender-ts`.
 See [here](https://docs.seismic.systems/getting-started/publish-your-docs) for the installation command.

+You then need to run `bun install:all` from the root to install all dependencies.

 All packages read from a `.env` file in `packages/contracts/`.
 See [`packages/contracts/.env.example`](packages/contracts/.env.example) for the required variables.